activeprospect/cc-react-pomodoro/README.md

-# VueJS Coding Challenge - Pomodoro
+# ReactJS Coding Challenge - Pomodoro

 The Pomodoro Technique is a simple productivity and time management method to help the practitioner focus and ignore distractions.
 The technique uses a timer